miguelci/pokemon-movement/README.md

 **Pokemons Movement**

-Small php app to show movements from a character.
+Small php app to show how many pokemons the user can catch by inserting coordinates as input to the command.
+The user will start with one pokemon for the starting position.
+Will always catch a new one on each new position that he visits.
+If the same position is visited, no pokemon is going to be catched.

 There are 4 possible movements:
 - N